williamholm/SStester---Copy/README.md

 Entity<id> just a EntityNum32Bit but templating it can be helpful in some instances

-TwoSortsSparse<Comp_ID> funily enough only really make sense to sort by entity type (generally)as i found out after naming it, so can ignore sorting in this class. basics of this class is:
+TwoSortsSparse<Comp_ID> funily enough only really makes sense to sort by entity type (generally) as i found out after naming it, so can ignore sorting in this class. basics of this class are:

--mSprase[entityNumber] gives index for component data that is in mCDS, mEDS[index] gives entityNumber for data that is in mCDS,
+-mSprase[entityNumber] gives index for component data that are in mCDS, mEDS[index] gives entityNumber for data that are in mCDS,

 -mCDS/mEDS are sorted by entity type